pramslam/IndieGameCon/schedule.md

 ## Saturday Events
+Dev Day
 These events will be focused on developer stuff and will be more intimate.

 ## Sunday Events
+Open house
-This day is for mainstream to experience the event.
+This day is for mainstream audience to experience the event.